1.

 Essentially a canopy bird found in broad-leaved

-forests up to 2000 m above sea level, Sri Lanka Myna is mainly
+forests up to 2000 meters above sea level, Sri Lanka Myna is mainly

 identifiable from Lesser Hill Myna by the lack of facial and